gl1tterbomb/gl1tterbomb/README.md

 ![image_alt](https://github.com/StaticSh0ck/StaticSh0ck/blob/d1268c9e77cc3c6447c012d9cc4a2e234f88f5b4/97602c8032d6f4e57c4cb9797dde21ce.jpg)

 I block freedly.
 If I found out any of you had an alt account just to stalk me and my friends.
 I'm talking about you, @ccherrypie.
 And I'll block your friends ass too 😭.
 No, I'm not blocking him for proshipping.
-I'm blocking him for other stuff.
+I'm blocking him for other things he he did.
 Please be careful when you try befriending him.
 Unfortunately, we don't have enough proof to expose him.